 - Visiting your local Social Security office

 If you already receive benefits from Social Security or Railroad Retirement Board (RRB), you do not have to sign up.
-You will automatically get Part A benefits starting the first day of the month you turn 65.
-Your red, white and blue Medicare card will be mailed to you three months prior to your 65th birthday.
+You should automatically receive your Medicare card, it’s white with a red and blue stripe, by your birthday month.
+Your benefits will begin the first day of the month you turn 65.
 Note: If your birthday is on the first day of the month, your coverage will begin the first day of the prior month.

-If you are disabled you automatically receive benefits after your 24th month of receiving Social Security disability benefits.
+If you are disabled, you automatically receive benefits after your 24th month of receiving Social Security disability benefits.
 Your card will be mailed to you three months prior to your 25th month of disability.
+You can either apply for Medicare or Social Security, or both at the same time.

 How much does Part A cost?